-Applied topically (to the skin), rosemary oil is sometimes used to treat muscle pain and arthritis and to improve circulation.
-It is approved by the German Commission E for this purpose.
+Applied topically (to the skin), rosemary oil is sometimes used to treat muscle pain and arthritis and improve circulation.
+It is approved by the German Commission E for these purposes.
 However, there is no scientific evidence that it works.

 Historically, rosemary has been used to stimulate hair growth.
-Rosemary was used in one study of 84 people with alopecia areata (a disease in which hair falls out, generally in patches).
-Those who massaged their scalps with rosemary and other essential oils (including lavender, thyme, and cedarwood) every day for 7 months experienced significant hair regrowth compared to those who massaged their scalps without the essential oils.
+In one study of 84 people with alopecia areata (a disease in which hair falls out, generally in patches), those who massaged their scalps with rosemary and other essential oils (including lavender, thyme, and cedarwood) every day for 7 months experienced significant hair regrowth compared to those who massaged their scalps without the essential oils.
 But the study was not well designed, and it is impossible to say whether rosemary caused the hair growth.